-Around the time that Hatzigeorgiadis et al. conducted their meta-analysis the quantitative synthesis of research findings using meta-analytic tools was still relatively new in the sport sciences (M. S. Hagger 2006).
-However in the last decade, particularly in sport psychology, there has been an increasing reliance on meta-analyses (Lochbaum et al. 2022; M. Hagger 2022).
+Around the time that Hatzigeorgiadis et al. conducted their meta-analysis the quantitative synthesis of research findings using meta-analytic tools was still relatively new in the sport sciences (Hagger, 2006).
+However in the last decade, particularly in sport psychology, there has been an increasing reliance on meta-analyses (M. Hagger, 2022; Lochbaum et al., 2022).
 Despite the general proliferation of meta-analyses in the past decade, the effect of self-talk interventions has not been re-evaluated by means of such quantitative synthesis since 2011, when Hatzigeorgiadis et al. (2011) completed their work.
-During this period though, empirical research regarding self-talk interventions for sport and motor performance has burgeoned leading some to reflect on the field as "maturing" post-2011 (Hardy, Comoutos, and Hatzigeorgiadis 2018).
+During this period though, empirical research regarding self-talk interventions for sport and motor performance has burgeoned leading some to reflect on the field as "maturing" post-2011 (Hardy et al., 2018).

-Whilst self-talk as a field may have matured in the post-2011 years with theoretical advancements in conceptualisation of the construct and proposed mediators of its effects on performance, efforts to improve operationalisation, and efforts to improve methodology used in studying self-talk (Brinthaupt and Morin 2023; Geurts 2018; Hardy, Comoutos, and Hatzigeorgiadis 2018; Latinjak et al. 2023; Van Raalte, Vincent, and Brewer 2016; Latinjak et al. 2019; Van Raalte et al. 2019), it could be argued that understanding of the effectiveness of self-talk interventions (referred to in modern literature as 'strategic' self-talk; Latinjak et al. (2019)) was "mature" prior to 2011.
+Whilst self-talk as a field may have matured in the post-2011 years with theoretical advancements in conceptualisation of the construct and proposed mediators of its effects on performance, efforts to improve operationalisation, and efforts to improve methodology used in studying self-talk (Brinthaupt & Morin, 2023; Geurts, 2018; Hardy et al., 2018; Latinjak et al., 2019; Latinjak et al., 2023; Van Raalte et al., 2016, 2019), it could be argued that understanding of the effectiveness of self-talk interventions (referred to in modern literature as 'strategic' self-talk; Latinjak et al. (2019)) was "mature" prior to 2011.
 The effect estimate from the meta-analysis of Hatzigeorgiadis et al. (2011) might be considered by some to have been already fairly precise only spanning 0.2 SMD, and also for many of the moderator estimates.
-Indeed, some authors had moved onto to attempting to explain why self-talk interventions are effective, exploring possible mechanisms with the starting assumption that these interventions had been proven as effective for enhancing performance (Galanis et al. 2016).
+Indeed, some authors had moved onto to attempting to explain why self-talk interventions are effective, exploring possible mechanisms with the starting assumption that these interventions had been proven as effective for enhancing performance (Galanis et al., 2016).

 Despite this, many additional studies on self-talk interventions have been conducted since 2011.
 It may well be that such recent work has further improved our estimates of the effects of self-talk interventions and what moderates their effectiveness, or indeed contributed to other areas of understanding of the construct of self-talk.
-But, it is a reasonable question to ask, given the limited time and resource for conducting research in the field of sport science and what we might claim to have already known regarding these interventions, whether and to what extent these studies have advanced our understanding of their effects, or whether they have largely contributed to so called "research waste" (Grainger et al. 2020; Glasziou and Chalmers 2018).
+But, it is a reasonable question to ask, given the limited time and resource for conducting research in the field of sport science and what we might claim to have already known regarding these interventions, whether and to what extent these studies have advanced our understanding of their effects, or whether they have largely contributed to so called "research waste" (Glasziou & Chalmers, 2018; Grainger et al., 2020).